kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 ## 4. Starting a MySQL CLI

-This command will start a MySQL command line session attached to the MySQL server that was started earlier.
+You can start a MySQL command line session attached to the MySQL server that was started earlier.
 This is not technically required for this project, but from this prompt, you can switch to the inventory database and run SQL commands against the tables that are part of our CDC pipeline.

 Use the following command to start a MySQL command line session, or run the shell script, ```sh 04_mysql_CLI.sh```